vicious-widgets/vicious/README.md

 Supported platforms: platform independent.

-* Argument: a table with full paths to Maildir structures.
+* Argument: an array with full paths to Maildir structures.
 * Returns an array containing:
     * `$1`: Number of new messages
     * `$2`: Number of *old* messages lacking the *Seen* flag